NEW YORK (

-So this was supposed to be the big year for private cloud, and for companies like Dell (DELL) and Hewlett-Packard (HPQ) it was to be a year of redemption, with customers finally ready to write big checks to gain the economics of cloud with the privacy and security they claimed to demand.
+(HPQ - Get Report) it was to be a year of redemption, with customers finally ready to write big checks to gain the economics of cloud with the privacy and security they claimed to demand.

 But that future may not come.
 Dell's move to go private, and last Thursday's resignation of HP's Cloud Services general manager, Zorawar "Rai" Singh,

 indicate the private cloud revolution may not be taking off as planned.